Alumni in top symphony orchestras and K-12 schools

 The richness of playing across all instruments is displayed in our ensembles: the Catholic University of America Symphony Orchestra, conducted by Maestro Tartaglione, and the Catholic University of America Wind Ensemble, conducted by John Mitchell.

 Many orchestral instruments students are members of the CUA Symphony Orchestra, which performs major orchestral works regularly throughout the year.
 The Orchestra also serves as the ensemble for CUA Opera Theatre, and is featured in the Annual Christmas Concert for Charity, broadcast on EWTN from the Basilica of National Shrine of the Immaculate Conception each year.
 In addition, the orchestra plays for the CUA Chorus when performing major works, such as Elijah, and Verdi's Requiem.
 This gives the CUA Symphony Orchestra players a deep breadth of scope and repertoire during their years at CUA.
 Graduate students and undergraduates sit together in the ensemble, creating an opportunity for mentorship between experienced players and new music students.
-Special events include a recent appearance at Carnegie Hall, featuring selected members of the Orchestra, and the Kennedy Center Concert Hall for the 50th Anniversary of the School of Music.
+Special events include a recent appearance at Carnegie Hall, featuring selected members of the Orchestra, and the Kennedy Center Concert Hall for the 50th Anniversary of the Departments of Music.

 Open to the University and community by audition, the CUA Wind Ensemble forms a major part of many students' ensemble experience in the School of Music.
 A 30-35 member group, the CUA Wind Ensemble performs several concerts throughout the year of a large variety of literature.
 The ensemble meets 7:10-9pm on Mondays, and its conductor is Dr. Richard Roberts.
 Music majors may use the CUA Wind Ensemble as their major ensemble.